 - 3 cups old-fashioned rolled oats

-- 1 cup raw pecans, can be left whole or chopped
+- 1 cup raw cashews or pistachios, can be left whole or chopped

 - 1 cup hulled raw pumpkin seeds